-In Fig.4a contours of negative values of Ri{out} (indicating flow overturning) at $z \approx 7.5$ km are shown.
+In Fig. 4a contours of negative values of $Ri{out}$ (indicating flow overturning) at $z \approx 7.5$ km are shown.
 The background field is the terrain elevation.
-It can be seen that the location of the wave breaking event between 6 km and 7.5 km heights, mentioned above, agrees well with the turbulence report number 1 marked in Fig.1b (ModT1 in Table 1), both in the vertical and horizontal directions.
+It can be seen that the location of the wave breaking event between 6- and 7.5-km heights, mentioned above, agrees well with the turbulence report 1 marked in Fig. 1b (ModT 1 in Table 1), both in the vertical and horizontal directions.

-In the following sub-sections, attention will be focused on analysing to what extent directional wind shear is primarily responsible for the wave breaking event displayed in Fig.4a (note that at different simulation times and at different locations we can observe more wave breaking events; however, as the availability of PIREPs is dictated by the flight routes, there are no turbulence reports directly linkable to those events).
+In sections 4b and 4c, attention will be focused on analyzing to what extent directional wind shear is primarily responsible for the wave breaking event displayed in Fig. 4a (note that at different simulation times and at different locations we can observe more wave breaking